carerix/Cx-WP-Plugin/README.md

 The process for the candidate is as follows:

-1. Candidate selects the criteria to receive job opportunities for and submits the form
+1. Candidate selects the criteria which job opportunities to receive and submits the form
 2. Candidate receives an opt-in activation mail and clicks on the activation link
-3. Candidate is subscribed adn starts receiving mail with (new) vacancies on a (daily) basis that match the selected criteria
+3. Candidate is subscribed and starts receiving mail with (new) vacancies on a (daily) basis that match the selected criteria
 4. To cancel, the candidate can use the unsubscribe link in the job alert mails

 ### Jobalert Preparation in Carerix